hiromis/notes/refactored_by_topics/Collaborative_L4.md

 As I say this, we don't currently have anything built into fastai to handle the cold start problem and that's really because the cold start problem, the only way I know of to solve it (in fact, the only way I think that conceptually can solve it) is to have a second model which is not a collaborative filtering model but a metadata driven model for new users or new movies.

-I don't know if Netflix still does this, but certainly what they used to do when I signed up to Netflix was they started showing me lots of movies and saying "have you seen this?" "did you like it?" ﹣so they fixed the cold start problem through the UX, so there was no cold stat problem.
+I don't know if Netflix still does this, but certainly what they used to do when I signed up to Netflix was they started showing me lots of movies and saying "have you seen this?" "did you like it?" ﹣so they fixed the cold start problem through the UX, so there was no cold start problem.
 They found like 20 really common movies and asked me if I liked them, they used my replies to those 20 to show me 20 more that I might have seen, and by the time I had gone through 60,  there was no cold start problem anymore.

 For new movies, it's not really a problem because like the first hundred users who haven't seen the movie go in and say whether they liked it, and then the next hundred thousand, the next million, it's not a cold start problem anymore.